 Lake Drive Multi-Use Pathway

-Key features included:
+Key features include:

 - A seasonal one-way eastbound lane for vehicles and a seasonal separated multi-use pathway between Civic Centre Road and South Drive for pedestrians and cyclists